FTW Championship: Extreme Championship Wrestling (1998–1999)

-All Elite Wrestling (2020–present)
+All Elite Wrestling (2020–2024)

-On Night 2 of Fyter Fest, Taz, who owns the rights to the title, reinstated the title and awarded the FTW Championship to Brian Cage.
-Jon Moxley was unable to defend the AEW World Championship in their scheduled title match that night as he was self-quarantining after his wife Renee Young had tested positive for COVID-19, mirroring the circumstances behind the title's inception.
+Taz began appearing in All Elite Wrestling (AEW) in late 2019 and officially signed with the company in January 2020 as a commentator.
+He then began managing Brian Cage.
+On Night 2 of Dynamite: Fyter Fest on July 2 that year (aired on July 8), Cage was scheduled to face Jon Moxley for the AEW World Championship; however, the match was postponed as Moxley had to self-quarantine after his wife Renee Paquette had tested positive for COVID-19.
+In turn, Taz reinstated the title (as the FTW Championship) that night and awarded it to Cage, mirroring the circumstances behind the title's original inception in ECW.
+Just like in ECW, the FTW Championship was not an officially sanctioned championship in AEW.

+After winning the title at Dynasty in April 2024, due to the negative connotation of the "FTW" abbreviation, Chris Jericho, under his gimmick of a delusional mentor "The Learning Tree", rechristened "FTW" as "For The World" and declared that the title was for all the fans.
+The “FTW” abbreviation went back to its original meaning after Jericho lost the title to Hook.
+On September 25 at Dynamite: Grand Slam, Hook retired the FTW Championship after his title defense and returned the title to his father, Taz.

 Belt designs

 When the title was first created, the FTW belt was a custom ECW Television Championship belt with a leather strap painted orange, stickers partially covering the belt, and a "TAZ" logo at the top.
 "FTW" stickers were strategically placed over the word "Television" in the middle of the belt as well as the United States and United Kingdom flags on the side plates.
 A few months later, in an attempt to persuade Taz to team with Sabu and Rob Van Dam against Shane Douglas and The Triple Threat, Bill Alfonso presented Taz with an original FTW belt featuring a black leather strap and orange-accented bronze plates, with a "TAZ" logo engraved in the belt's centerplate.
 This second design would also be used for the belt after its reintroduction in AEW.
-Taz states that the concept and attitude have been replicated by other companies.
+Taz stated that the concept and attitude have been replicated by other companies.

-According to Taz on The Rise and Fall of ECW DVD documentary, when Sabu won the title he was legitimately upset backstage over Taz's name being permanently displayed on the belt.
+According to Taz on The Rise and Fall of ECW DVD documentary, when Sabu won the title, he was legitimately upset backstage over Taz's name being permanently displayed on the belt.
 From then on, whenever Sabu had the belt with him, he would cover the Taz logo with athletic tape and write "SABU" on it in magic marker.
+A similar instance occurred with former FTW Champion Chris Jericho, as after winning the title, he appeared on the April 24, 2024, episode of Dynamite with a decal of his name at the top of the belt to cover Taz's name.